DivyaBansal/FortyFiveDays/ML_pointers.md

 2. Isolation Forest: Tree-based algorithm.
 Partitions data to isolate points.
 If we need many partitions to isolate a point, it is likely to be an inlier.
 On the other hand, if we need very few partitions it is likely an outlier.
 3. Local outlier factor: Density based.
 Based on reachability distance.
 4. Clustering
+5. LSTM Autoencoder anomaly detection: Use autoencoder to reconstruct input data, the datapoints for which the reconstruction error is very high are probably anomalies.
 # Clustering
 - **Expectation Maximization:**  Data points are grouped based on the probability of belonging to either a normal or a gaussian distribution.